marko-knoebl/slides/exercises/python-beginner/babylonian_method.md

 Process:

 ```
-wanted: square root of 20
+wanted: square root of 2

-n = 20
+n = 2

 Start with two approximations, e.g. a=1 and b=n

-repeat the following until a nd b are almost equal:
+repeat the following until a and b are almost equal:
 new a = average of old a and old b
 new b = n / a